18F/charlie/DEV.md

 ## Development

-Charlie is a Slack App, and for structural and policy reasons described below, it can't be fully qualified in a local development environment.
+Charlie is a Slack App, and for structural and policy reasons described below, it can't be fully qualified and exercised in a local development environment.

 Because Slack apps work by responding to web hooks rather than setting up a persistent websocket connection, the machine where Charlie runs cannot respond to Slack events unless it is accessible on the public internet over HTTPS. **GSA policy forbids our computers from doing this**.
 As a result, it is necessary to run the app in cloud.gov to test it.